AyrA/CommandoCheatTool/docs/Levels.md

 This means under some rare circumstances it will not explode all metal pieces of the shelf.
 If those prevent you from getting to the roof, try to blow them up using grenades.
 Because they're meant to be blown up, the grenade should stick to it.
+The exception are the two pieces on the very right of each shelf, as they act as the ladder to get up.

 ### Guns